Anastasia-Labs/lucid-evolution/README.md

 ### Develop

-To develop docs, run the following command:
+To develop docs, run the following command and visit the custom `basePath` http://localhost:3000/lucid-evolution:

 ```
 cd lucid-evolution